xenondevs/Docs/docs/invui2/gui.md

 ??? example "Example: Page buttons with proper item names"

     The above example omits names from the navigation buttons for simplicity.
-In real world cases, you will likely want to do something like this:
+In real-world cases, you will likely want to do something like this:

     ```kotlin
     val back: BoundItem = BoundItem.pagedBuilder()